Plouharnel: Geography

-Map

 Transports

 There are two railway stations in the commune of Plouharnel, both on the Auray–Quiberon railway which is operated in summer only: Plouharnel-Carnac and Les Sables-Blancs.
 At Auray station connections to Paris and other places in France are offered.

+Population

+Inhabitants of Plouharnel are called in French Plouharnelais.

 Monuments

 The commune contains a number of megalithic monuments including those at Le Vieux-Moulin, comprising six stones weighing up to ten tons.